 The University of Denver Morgridge College of Education (MCE) is screening the film TEACH by Davis Guggenheim, on Wednesday, January 14, 2015.
 Teach follows the struggles and triumphs of America’s education system through the eyes, minds and hearts of its most essential resource: teachers.

 The film is hosted by Queen Latifah and directed by Oscar®-winning filmmaker Davis Guggenheim, who also created the documentary, Waiting for “Superman.”
 Guggenheim focuses on how to develop and retain great teachers in the United States; Morgridge’s Teacher Preparation Programs (TPP) are a part of this movement.
-Highlighted in the film is current Denver teacher and Morgridge Alum, Matt Johnson.
+A Morgridge Alum, Matt Johnson, is featured in the film.

-The screening is being held for educators from across the Denver metropolitan area, and will also feature a special Q&A session with two of the film’s featured teachers, Matt Johnson (McGlone Elementary School-Denver) and Lindsay Chinn (MLK Early College-Denver), as well as their principals.
-Because we’ve had such a large response from community members/educators, there will be a separate screening for MCE students, faculty and staff.
+The screening is being held for educators from across the Denver metropolitan area.
+It will also feature a special Q&A session with two of the film’s featured teachers, Matt Johnson (McGlone Elementary School-Denver) and Lindsay Chinn (MLK Early College-Denver), as well as an administrator from each school.
+Because we’ve had such a positive response from community members/educators, there will be a separate screening for MCE students, faculty and staff.

 The 2014, Students of Color Reception: Celebrating a More Inclusive College was a success.
 Despite bitterly cold temperatures (day high of 39°, and 19° at the start of the event) the fifth annual installment of the event saw increased attendance from the past couple years, with nearly 70 guests joining Morgridge faculty, staff and a student panel.
 Beginning the night with delightful hors d’oeuvres, prospective students were introduced to current students and faculty to hear more about Morgridge and learning opportunities within the college.
 Current Higher Education Masters student, Ana Ramirez, spoke of the event saying, “It was a great opportunity to meet other individuals within the Morgridge College of Education and share my experience with prospective students.”